serverless/event-gateway/README.md

 └────────────────────┘                                         └────────────────────┘
 ```

-The Event Gateway instances use a strongly consistent, subscribable DB (initially etcd, with support for Consul, Zookeeper, and Dynamo planned) to store and broadcast configuration.
-The instances locally cache configuration used to drive low-latency event routing.
+The Event Gateway instances use a strongly consistent, subscribable DB (initially etcd, with support for Consul,
+Zookeeper, and Dynamo planned) to store and broadcast configuration.
+The instances locally cache configuration used to

-## What The Event Gateway is NOT

-- it's not a replacement for message queues (no message ordering, currently weak durability guarantees only)
-- it's not a replacement for streaming platforms (no processing capability and consumers group)
-- it's not a replacement for existing service discovery solutions from the microservices world
+drive low-latency event routing.

 ## Background

-### SOA challenges

 SOA came along with a new set of challenges.
-In monolithic architectures, it was simple to call a built-in library or rarely-changing external service.
+In monolithic architectures, it was simple to call a built-in library or
+rarely-changing external service.
 In SOA it involves much more network communication which [is not reliable](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
 The main problems to solve include:

 1. Where is the service deployed?
 How many instances are there?
 Which instance is the closest to me? (service discovery)
 2. Requests to the service should be balanced between all service instances (load balancing)